Skip to main content

 Journal Article

 1. Aberegg SK, Cirulis MM, Maddock SD, Freeman A, Keenan LM, Pirozzi CS, Raman SM, Schroeder J, Mann H, Callahan SJ (2020).
 Clinical, Bronchoscopic, and Imaging Findings of e-Cigarette, or Vaping, Product Use-Associated Lung Injury Among Patients Treated at an Academic Medical Center.
 JAMA Netw Open, 3(11), e2019176.
-(Read full article)
+(Read full publication)

 2. Brant-Zawadzki G, Boltax J, Bott S, Chapman M, Fix M, Freeman A, Fuller M, Hartsell S, Krulewitz N, Ledyard H, Morgan M, Stephen R, Unger L, Williams W, Roginski MA, Lingenfelter E, Sloan C, Ciullo A (2020).
 A Guide for Caring for Patients Amidst the Novel Coronavirus Pandemic.
 Disaster Med Public Health Prep, 15(4), 1.
-(Read full article)
+(Read full publication)

 3. Sturrock A, Woller D, Freeman A, Sanders K, Paine R 3rd (2018).
 Consequences of Hypoxia for the Pulmonary Alveolar Epithelial Cell Innate Immune Response.
 J Immunol, 201(11), 3411-3420.
-(Read full article)
+(Read full publication)

 4. Vazquez SR, Freeman A, VanWoerkom RC, Rondina MT (2009).
 Contemporary issues in the prevention and management of postthrombotic syndrome.
 Ann Pharmacother, 43(11), 1824-35.
-(Read full article)
+(Read full publication)